unkn/demlinks/README.md

-# DeMLinkS aka  d mental links
+# dmentaLnx  (formerly known as demLinks)

-(work in progress) something to improve accessibility
+dmentaLnx is (a work in progress) something to improve accessibility...
+(FIXME)

-Original location of all this: https://github.com/zazdxscf/demlinks
+Original location of all this: https://github.com/zazdxscf/dmentaLnx

 ## Usage